Nopski/Notes_SQL/README.md

 # Notes_SQL
 This is simple Notes using SQLite

-Everything is showing on TextView
+Everything is showing on TextView.